Why

 Backstory

 I'm Mitch Anthony.
-Born in 1953, I came of age during a brief period in American history when being a hippie felt like a legitimate career option.
+Born in 1953, I came of age during a brief period in American history when being a peacenik hippie felt like a realstic career option.

 Mass media outlets like Life Magazine featured communes on their covers.
 People wore buttons that said, "Turn On.
 Tune In.
 Drop Out."
-Books like The Greening of America examined the failures of the "Corporate State" and the systemic causes behind them.
-According to a growing alternative media movement, cultural renewal wouldn’t come from institutional reform or violent revolution—it would emerge through profound shifts in individual and collective consciousness.
+Best-selling books like The Greening of America examined the failures of the "Corporate State" and the systemic causes behind them.
+And a robust alternative media movement informed me that cultural renewal wouldn’t come from institutional reform or violent revolution—it would emerge through profound shifts in individual and collective consciousness.

 When I was 17, I had two experiences that would shape the course of my life.